georust/rinex/rinex-cli/README.md

 ## File loading example

-`rinex-cli` works totally fine with partial contexts, especially loading a single.
+`rinex-cli` works totally fine with partial contexts, especially loading a single file.
-For example, load a single Observation File and run your analysis :
+For example, load one Observation File with :

 ```bash
 ./target/release/rinex-cli \
     -f test_resources/CRNX/V3/ESBC00DNK_R_20201770000_01D_30S_MO.crx.gz -i
 ```

-In any case:
+Note that :

 - File names are disregarded by this tool, you can parse and analyze files that do not follow naming conventions